 This post was written before and subsequently posted after the previous one.
 This explains any anachronisms that appear in the text.

 This view of art as a performative agent is at first sight somewhat at odds with Richard Anderson’s view of skilfully encoding culturally significant meaning in a sensuous affecting medium.
 The skill element is common to both as is the significant meaning.
-However, in Anderson, emphasis is placed on encoding meaning, whereas Gell’s hypothesis sees agency as the main function for the art work.
+However, in Anderson, the emphasis is placed on encoding meaning, whereas Gell’s hypothesis sees agency as the main function for the artwork.

 Gell borrows from Peircian semiotics and TAG analysis and replaces terms such as object, meaning, interpreter, sign, signifier etc with words that are more readily applicable to the arts.

 Agency: the power to influence the viewer, this is mediated by the

 Index: the material object that elicits responses

 Artist: the immediate cause or author of the existence of the index and its properties

 Recipients: those affected by the work or intended to be by the index.

 Semiotics, structuralism and post-structuralism originally resided in the literary and anthropological domains.
 What this does is to slim down the complexities that arise when analysing work in terms of their function in a humanities context.
 Focus is placed on the visual arts aspect without losing contact with the humanities.
 Most significantly, the term meaning is exchanged with prototype.
 This reminds me of the Jungian idea of archetypes.
 But rather than presenting as a Platonic overarching concept, the prototype can be specific to the index in question.